Privacy and Digital Millennium Copyright Act (“DMCA”) Policy

 4. How, Why and with Whom STG Shares Aggregated Information, Personal Data and PII.

 Aggregated information.
 “Aggregated” information is statistical and cannot be used to identify an individual without additional information.
 We may disclose aggregated information about our users and information that does not identify any individual, without restriction.
-We may use the automatically collected data to estimate our audience size and usage patterns; store information about your preferences, allowing us to customize our Website according to your individual interests; speed up your searches; and recognize you when you return to our Website.
+We may use the automatically collected data to estimate our audience size and usage patterns; store information about your preferences, allowing us to customize our Websites according to your individual interests; speed up your searches; and recognize you when you return to our Websites.
 STG uses third-party-placed tracking pixels and cookies from various advertising delivery partners such as Ad Roll, Google and Ticketmaster.
 We do not share any of your Personal Data or PII with these platform vendors.
 In the future, we may collaborate with other companies to provide interest-based advertising.
 STG will provide you with an opportunity to opt-out if we post advertisements developed in collaboration with our affiliated entities.

 If you would like more information about sharing aggregated information across websites and your choices to limit third-party service providers’ access to your use of other websites, please visit http://www.networkadvertising.org/managing/opt_out.asp.
-Although our Website currently does not have a mechanism to recognize the various web browser Do Not Track signals, we offer our users choices to manage their preferences proactively, as set forth in section, Rights Concerning Personal Data, PII and Account Details.
+Although our Websites currently do not have a mechanism to recognize the various web browser Do Not Track signals, we offer our users choices to manage their preferences proactively, as set forth in section, Rights Concerning Personal Data, PII and Account Details.
 To learn more about browser tracking signals and Do Not Track, please visit http://www.allaboutdnt.org/.

 Personal Data.
 We may disclose Personal Data that we collect or you provide for any purpose disclosed by us to you when you provide the information and consent to STG using it for the stated purpose.
 We may disclose aggregated information or Personal Data to, but not limited to the following entities: